 In July 2014, the Childhood Disability Priority Setting Partnership (PSP) completed its mission to identify priorities for research into neurodisability in children.
 Conceived and funded by the British Academy of Childhood Disability (BACD), the PSP brought together young people, families and health and social care professionals and was the first ever multi-condition JLA PSP.

 All the priorities were published on the UK Database of Uncertainties about the Effects of Treatments (UK DUETs).
 Press releases were circulated to publicise the Top 10 priorities for research and the full list of unanswered questions identified.
 A paper in BMJ Open was published along with a plain language summary.

-Since then, Chris Morris (University of Exeter Medical School), who coordinated the PSP, and Jeremy Parr (Chair of the BACD Strategic Research Group), have been working with the National Institute for Health Research (NIHR) and other funders and keeping track of the response to the priorities.
+Since then, Chris Morris (University of Exeter Medical School), who coordinated the PSP, and Jeremy Parr (Chair of the BACD Strategic Research Group), have been working with the National Institute for Health and Care Research (NIHR) and other funders and keeping track of the response to the priorities.